-- Non Motorised User (NMU) access is required from the entrance to the site along the A29 north eastwards to link to the existing pavement and bus stop and south westwards towards Watersfield. - Pedestrian access from the southern part of site should be linked to the existing Public Rights of Way network. - NMU access is required to Brookland Way and Brook View. - An appropriate landscaping treatment to all routes should be applied to retain a rural character.
+- Non Motorised User (NMU) access is required from the entrance to the site along the A29 north eastwards to link to the existing pavement and bus stop and south westwards towards Watersfield. - Pedestrian access from the southern part of the site should be linked to the existing Public Rights of Way network. - NMU access is required to Brookland Way and Brook View. - An appropriate landscaping treatment to all routes should be applied to retain a rural character.

-The map on the following page illustrates the wider Non Motorised User Network for the Coldwaltham area and how the site fits into this network.
+Figure 26 illustrates the wider Non Motorised User Network for the Coldwaltham area and how the site fits into this network.